-Native to the savanna, the Barakoa tribesmen travel in small hunting packs.
+Residing in the savanna, the Barakoa travel in small hunting packs.
 They are one with the masks on their heads, which cannot be removed.
 Some use bones as clubs as weapons while others use poisoned blowdarts.

 Barako, the Sun Chief

 Barako is the chief of the Barakoa tribe, residing in a stationary seat upon a throne in Barakoa villages.
 His masked children revere him as a god.
 Unequipped travelers should keep their distance from his villages, lest they be smitten by his heliomancy.